ido/macosx-bash-92-shellshock-patched/README.md

 2. Once there, download the binaries (`bash` and `sh`) and the PGP signatures (`bash.asc` and `sh.asc`) in the release.
 3. Verify the PGP signatures with `gpg --verify bash.asc` and `gpg --verify sh.asc`
 4. Move the binaries into place with `sudo mv bash sh /bin/`
+5. Set their permissions with `sudo chown root: /bin/{bash,sh}` and `sudo chmod 555 /bin/{bash,sh}`
-5. Verify that it worked with `bash --version`.
+6. Verify that it worked with `bash --version`.
 You should see the following output:
 ```
 GNU bash, version 3.2.53(1)-release (x86_64-apple-darwin13)
 ```